 - Share your itinerary and emergency travel assistance information with a family member or your emergency contact person who is not travelling with you.

 - Pack your benefits card and have it handy.
-On the back of your benefits card, you will find your plan number and the phone numbers below to call for help.
+On the back of your benefits card, you will find your plan number and the phone numbers to call for help.

-In an emergency, call for help
+In case of an emergency while travelling, call for help.

 In the event of an emergency, you, your family member or travelling companion must call Allianz as soon as possible, either during or immediately following the emergency.
 It is important to make the call using a landline phone if possible as your mobile phone may not work.